 A great value proposition gives a clear idea of why the customer should pick you.

 While simplicity is key, you should put considerable effort into creating the right value prop, as it can actually impact your sales metrics.
-Don’t go with the first idea that pops up.
-Here are a few factors to consider.
+Here are four factors to consider.

 What’s the main problem your product is solving?
 Start your brainstorming there.
-Ask yourself what makes your product or service stand out and how you can simply communicate the value to the customer.
+Ask yourself what your product’s differentiation point is and how you can simply communicate the value to the customer.

 Use a template like this if you’re stuck: